xtremekforever/swift-rabbitmq/README.md

 ## Dependencies

-This library only supports Swift 5.9 or later, since the underlying [rabbitmq-nio](https://github.com/funcmike/rabbitmq-nio) library also depends on Swift 5.9 or later.
+This library only supports Swift 5.10 or later, since the underlying [Semaphore](https://github.com/groue/Semaphore) library requires at least 5.10.

 Also, this library requires an accessible instance of [RabbitMQ](https://www.rabbitmq.com/) running somewhere either inside of a [Docker container](https://hub.docker.com/_/rabbitmq) or on another host.